AdobeDocs/experience-manager-65.en/help/forms/using/process-reporting/adhoc-queries-in-process-reporting.md

 After you create a query, use the options in the upper right corner of the **Create Filter** panel to:

 * **Cancel**: Cancel the changes and go back to the **My Filters** panel.
 * **Run**: Execute the current query to see and / or verify the results.
 In this case, you do not need to save the query before executing the query.
-You can verify the results, make changes if required, and then save the query when you are satisfied with the output.
+You can verify the results, make changes if necessary, and then save the query when you are satisfied with the output.
 * **Save**: Save the filter.
 The filter can then be viewed and executed from the **My Filters** panel.

 ### Options in My Filters panel {#options-in-my-filters-panel}